Welcome to today's edition of the Rush 24-7 podcast.

 How can you even put that in the same sentence?

-The unemployment rate is at 10.2% and is expected to keep climbing into next year.
+The unemployment rate is at 10.2% and is expected to keep climbing into next year, yet the data point to a moderation in the pace of job losses.

 A labor department analyst.

-A labor department analyst said the closing of state unemployment offices for last week's Thanksgiving holiday was responsible for some of the decline.
+A Labor Department analyst said the closing of state unemployment offices for last week's Thanksgiving holiday was responsible for some of the decline.

-So we have a smaller number of job claims filed, and the experts forgot that it was Thanksgiving last week and basically a three-day week at the unemployment places.
+Unemployment offices are closed two days, so we have a smaller number of job claims filed, and the experts forgot that it was Thanksgiving last week and basically a three-day week at the unemployment places.

 They forgot there was a holiday last week.